0xkevindiep/EZFlipper/README.md

 		python kashmachine.py > items.txt

-7. Open items.txt to find all of the profitable items with their corresponding links ordered by descending profit
+7. Open items.txt to find all of the profitable items with their corresponding links ordered by descending profit.